The Forced Drugging of Bill Bigley

 PsychRights began representing Mr. Bigley on December 6, 2007.
 It was looking for an appropriate vehicle to subpoena what have become known as the Zyprexa Papers, and advance other strategic litigation objectives that might be possible through representing him.
 Of course, once representing him, as his attorney, PsychRights was obligated to do so vigorously with respect to any and all other interests he might have in the case(s) in which he was represented by PsychRights.
 Initially, PsychRights thought OPA had been consenting to Mr. Bigley's forced drugging and as an alternative to termination of the guardianship if termination was not granted, petitioned to eliminate the guardian's right to consent to Mr. Bigley being given these drugs against his will.
 OPA represented to PsychRights that it does not consent to the forced drugging of its wards, but PsychRights later found out that OPA had consented to Mr. Bigley being psychiatrically drugged against his will.

-Since then, PsychRights has also represented Mr. Bigley in a number of forced drugging proceedings, as well as continuing to represent him in trying to get out from under his guardianship.
+PsychRights later represented Mr. Bigley in a number of commitment and forced drugging proceedings.
 In the first one, API just let him go after PsychRights got into the case and demanded a jury trial.
 In the second one, Mr. Bigley won a jury trial on involuntary commitment and he was let go.
-Mr. Bigley also won another jury trial on involuntary commitment in which another part of OPA represented him and Jim Gottstein testified on his behalf as a fact witness.
+Mr. Bigley also won another jury trial on involuntary commitment in which another part of OPA represented him and Jim Gottstein of PsychRights testified on his behalf as a fact witness.

-It is quite clear that Mr. Bigley's ongoing psychiatric difficulties are the result of what the mental health system has done to him.
-The drugs do not "work" for a high percentage of people and Mr. Bigley is certainly one of them.
+It is quite clear that Mr. Bigley's persistent psychiatric difficulties were the result of what the mental health system did to him.
+The drugs do not "work" for a high percentage of people and Mr. Bigley was certainly one of them.
 Instead of addressing his problems in ways that are known to be effective, API has continued to force Mr. Bigley to endure interventions that have quite properly been characterized as torture.